damnOblivious/rapidannotator/docs/installation_guide.md

 Since we need to deploy rapidannotator [flask app] on apache server, we need to link Flask and Apache using wsgi interface.
 For that you need to add the following lines in `/etc/apache2/sites-enabled/000-default.conf`

+Copy wsgi_template.py to wsgi.py and make the required changes in the new file.

+`cp wsgi_template.py wsgi.py`

 ```
 <VirtualHost *:8000>